Does Connecticut require an electrical license?

 There are several ways to enter an apprenticeship program beyond a vocational high school.
 Most community colleges in the state, such as Asnuntuck Community College and Gateway Community College, offer classes.
 These programs are eligible for state and federal financial aid.

-The local chapters of the IBEW Union offer classes, too.
-By taking part, you must join the union and pay annual dues.
-Once accepted into the program, the union with partner you with an approved journeyperson or electrical contractor for your practical work.
+The local chapters of the International Brotherhood of Electrical Workers (IBEW) Union offer classes, too.
+To participate, you must join the union and pay annual dues.
+Once accepted into the program, the union will partner you with an approved journeyperson or electrical contractor for your practical work.

 Businesses also offer apprenticeship positions.
-However, these are often geared towards apprentices who have a couple of years of experience.
-They will list these jobs as second or third-year apprentice positions.
+However, these are often geared towards apprentices with a couple of years of experience.
+They will list these jobs as second—or third-year apprentice positions.

 An apprenticeship is a paid position working under a licensed electrician.
 Your salary will begin at about half that of a typical journeyperson and will increase with each year of experience.
 You will work a full day doing basic electrical installations and maintenance.
 Some programs supply you with basic tools.

-Once you complete the requirements, you can take the trade exam to become a journeyperson electrician.
-All journeyperson electrical work exams are administered by the state and have a $90 application fee.
-Once you pass the exam and a criminal background check, the state will issue you your license for a $120 license fee.
+Once you complete the requirements, you can file your application for a journeyman license and take the trade exam to become a journeyperson electrician.
+The state administers all journeyperson electrical work exams and has a $90 application fee.
+Once you pass the exam and a criminal background check, the state will issue you your license for a $65 license fee.

 After two years as a journeyperson, you are eligible to apply for an electrical contractor’s license.
-To receive this license, you must successfully pass the trade exam and the business and law exam.
+To receive this license, you must pass the trade and business and law exams.
 The exam fee is $150.
-There is another $150 fee for this license.
+There is another $65 fee for this license.

 Since the specialty licenses focus on narrow fields within the electrical world, the requirements to receive a license are lower.
 The journeyperson level of all these licenses involves 2000-4000 hours of practical work experience.
 The journeyperson level license fee for all these specialties is $120.
 For the contractor level, the fee is $150.